heptarch/heptarch.github.io/assets/reality.md

 layout: post
 ---

-*A talk given at Quantum Leaps 2020, a conference for Vancouver high school students interested in STEAM.*
+*A talk given at Quantum Leaps 2020, a science conference for Vancouver high school students.*

 ## Counternarratives for young scientists
 ---